denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Install the package manager conda by following the guidance on the [conda github page](https://github.com/conda/conda)

 On the cloud:
+To install raxml-ng run the script below in the command line.
 ```bash
 bash ~/raxml_install.sh
 ```

+To install GATK, samtools, and conda follow the guidance on their respective github pages as those tools were installed by a bioinformatics technician

 On your local machine:

-how to install homebrew:
-Install the homebrew package manager following the steps on the [homebrew website](https://brew.sh/)
+To install the `homebrew` package manager following the steps on the [homebrew website](https://brew.sh/)

+To install the video formatting tool ffmpeg input the command below into the command lineonve homebrew has been installed
 ```bash
 brew install ffmpeg
 ```